taurusilver7/instagram-2.0/README.md

 - To fire the credentials and power the build, the firebase v9 is used.
 - Once the webapp is setup, the google provider is setup and the Web SDK configuration is enabled for confidentiality.

-* By default, the next js doesn't make any env variables public, unless a string 'next_public_the name' is added to the env for allowing the client to access the server in the appication.
+* By default, the nextjs doesn't make any env variables public, unless a string 'next_public_the name' is added to the env for allowing the client to access the server in the appication.

 ## Authentication